For CEOs that need to get the most from their marketing teams, hiring the right Chief Marketing Officer (Head of Marketing, SVP, etc.) can be the key.

 4 MIN READ

-The CMO is the foundation on which marketing teams are built.
+Your marketing lead is the foundation on which marketing teams are built.

 Whether you are ready to make a big hire, or retain a fractional CMO for now, the team will reflect the leadership of the CMO.